Harsh7Kumar/LongestCompoundWord/README.md

 # LongestCompoundWord
-steps to run the program.
+**Steps to run the program.**

-1.Open the repo in a code editor
+1. Open the repo in a code editor </br>
-2.then goto the LongestCompoundWord.java file
+2. Then goto the LongestCompoundWord.java file </br>
-3.mention the file path and name accordingly
+3. Mention the file path and name accordingly </br>
-4.run the file
+4. Run the file </br># LongestCompoundWord

-# LongestCompoundWord
-# LongestCompoundWord